 - Residential real estate with a “Transfer on Death Instrument” recorded with the county

 We know there are a lot of reasons people don’t plan.
-Tarina says a lot people admit (after planning) that they were really intimidated by the process or didn’t feel they knew Dave well enough, but none of them regret finally taking the leap and planning.
+Tarina says a lot people admit (after planning) that they were really intimidated by the process or didn’t feel they knew Attorney David Edwards well enough, but none of them regret finally taking the leap and planning.
 At Edwards Group we’ve worked really hard to make the process as painless and effective as possible.
 We also offer a money-back guarantee.
 Now, what attorney do you know of who does that?

 If you’re ready to stop gambling on what will transpire if the unthinkable happens, here are the next steps to take:

 3) Not ready to talk to a person yet?
 We have put a lot of our time into developing a website that contains helpful information about all aspects of planning.
-You’ll find hundreds of articles about estate planning, trust, Veterans benefits, Medicaid and Medicare on our website.
+You’ll find hundreds of articles about estate planning, trusts, Veterans benefits, Medicaid and Medicare on our website.
 Feel free to use the search button to quickly get to what you need.

 No matter what, I hope that you will take the time to learn about ways to protect your family and your assets.
 The other side of our practice involves helping people who didn’t plan properly clean up the mess that’s left behind.
 My sincere desire would be for every family to have effective planning strategies in place and for no family to have go through the consequences of bad planning.
 Take a step in the right direction today by attending a workshop, giving us a call at 217-726-9200, or signing up for our weekly email newsletter.